diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 `Allocating objects is usually cheaper than synchronizing.`

 ### 11.6 Reducing Context Switch Overhead
-Many tasks involve operations that may block; transitioning between the running and blocked states entails a context switch.
-One source of blocking in server applications is generating log messages in the course of processing requests;
+Many tasks involve operations that may block; transitioning between the running and blocked states entails a context switch. `One source of blocking in server applications is generating log messages in the course of processing requests`;

 ## 12. Testing Concurrent Programs